Common College Interview Questions and How to Answer Them

 Yes, you can.
 You most likely have the same educational goals for each college, so repeating answers to the same questions would be satisfactory.
 You can also tailor each answer for each different program you apply for.

-This can happen, but do not panic.
-College admissions officers would expect you to be caught off guard and allow you some time to think of an answer.
+Don’t panic if you’re caught off guard.
+If the question is not on the list, college admissions officers will understand and allow you some time to think of an answer.
 You can always ask for clarification on the question, ask to come back to it, or you can even add some humor and admit that the question caught you off guard.

 There is a good chance your school can offer workshops on preparing for college interviews.
-However, there are also online resources such as youtube videos or college blogs that offer tips and reenactments of dos and don'ts of college interviews.
+However, there are also online resources like YouTube videos or college blogs where you can find tips and reenactments of college interview dos and don'ts.

 If something has come up and you have to reschedule, you can contact the person you were supposed to be interviewed by.
 Just make sure that you cancel promptly and reschedule to a date that best fits both of you.